-For the three months ended March 31, 2016, cash flows from operations of \$30.7 million resulted primarily from our net income of approximately \$40.5 million as well as the following:
+For the three months ended March 31, 2017, cash flows from operations of \$47.6 million resulted primarily from our net income of approximately \$69.4 million as well as the following:

-Significant non-cash activities:
+Significant non-cash activities

-- · stock-based compensation of \$12.5 million related to equity incentive compensation awards granted to our employees, and - depreciation and amortization of \$4.8 million related to our fixed assets and acquired intangible assets, offset in part by - excess tax benefits from our share-based compensation arrangements of \$8.1 million.
+- Stock-based compensation was \$14.8 million related to equity incentive compensation granted to employees and directors, - Depreciation and amortization of \$7.9 million related to our fixed assets and intangible assets, and - Net change in deferred tax assets of \$7.8 million.

-Significant changes in working capital:
+Significant changes in working capital

-- an increase of \$20.8 million in accounts receivable which is a result of the increase in net revenues, - an increase of \$14.7 million in deferred revenues corresponding to the increases in case shipments, and - a decrease of \$14.5 million in accrued and other long-term liabilities primarily due to the payment of our 2015 bonus.
+- Decrease of \$39.7 million in accrued and other long-term liabilities due to timing of payments and activities, - Increase of \$24.5 million in accounts receivable which is a result of the increase in net revenues, and - Increase of \$11.7 million in deferred revenues corresponding to the increases in case shipments.